 - Clear own plate after a meal

-- Help unload the dishwasher (the things he can reach and can’t be broken).
-He can even help with some handwashing of dishes.
+- Help unload the dishwasher (the things he can reach and can’t be broken)

 - Help clean bathrooms.
-I start with a task in the bathroom.
+I start with just one task in the bathroom.
 Even something like “you are in charge of the floorboards in each bathroom” is a great first step.
-I slowly build on bathrooms over the years until the child can clean the entire bathroom independently.-
+Another good early bathroom chore is emptying garbages or cleaning the counter and sink.
+I slowly build on bathrooms over the years until the child can clean the entire bathroom independently.

 - Outside chores.
 Have your child be involved in weeding, gardening, raking, shoveling, sweeping, etc. of the outside.